AdvancedClimateSystems/uModbus/README.rst

 Features
 --------

-The following Modbus functions have been implemented:
+The following functions have been implemented for Modbus TCP and Modbus RTU:

 * 01: Read Coils
 * 02: Read Discrete Inputs